-Calculate Moving Average for Dynamic Range in Excel (3 Examples)
+How to Calculate the Moving Average in a Dynamic Range in Excel – 3 Examples

-For Instance, if anyone asks you to provide the moving average of sales value on day 3, you have to give the sales value of Day 1, 2 and 3.
-And if anyone asks you to provide the moving average of sales value on day 4, you have to give the sales value of days 2, 3 and 4.
-As new data is added, you must keep the time/ interval period (3 days) the same but use the newly added data to calculate the moving average.
+If you need to provide the moving average of the sales value on day 3, you have to consider the sales value of Days 1, 2, and 3.
+And to provide the moving average of the sales value on day 4, you have to consider the sales value of days 2, 3, and 4.
+As new data is added, you must keep the time period/ interval (3 days) the same, using the added data to calculate the moving average.

-A moving average smooths out any irregularities (peaks and valleys) from data to easily recognize trends.
-The larger the interval period is to calculate the moving average, the more fluctuations smoothing occurs, as more data points are included in each calculated average.
+The moving average smooths irregularities (peaks and valleys) and recognize trends.
+The larger the interval is to calculate the moving average, the more the smoothing occurs, as more data points are included.

-The general form of the AVERAGE function and the OFFSET function together is:
+The combined formula of the AVERAGE function and the OFFSET function is:

 =AVERAGE(OFFSET(A1, 0, 0, -n, 1))